RoboSDK/Flow/README.md

   using namespace std::literals;

   /**
-   * The producer hello_world is going to be publishing to the global std::string multi_channel.
+   * The producer_impl hello_world is going to be publishing to the global std::string multi_channel.
    * The receiver receive_message is going to subscribe to the global std::string multi_channel.
    */
   auto network = flow::make_network(hello_world, receive_message);